Class 1 - Introduction, listening and Fundamentals

 Under the patronage of Count Giovanni de Bardi, the Florentine Camerata were a group of humanists, poets, scholars, and musicians who convened to discuss art, music, and drama.
 Their ideas would lead to the invention of opera as we know it, built upon the drive to recreate ancient Greek drama, a form that had been lost for many centuries.
-The theories of the Camerata brought the development of monody and the recitative style, a declamatory style of singing that is closer to the patterns of human speech than hear previously in text setting.
+The theories of the Florentine Camerata brought the development of monody, which focuses on the recitative style, a declamatory way of singing that approximates the patterns of human speech.
 While some early experimental works would be limited to monody and the recitative style throughout the entire opera, composers soon opted to move towards greater musical variation.
-The recitative sections were therefore contrasted with sung sections known as arias as well as choral and instrumental passages.
+The recitative sections were therefore contrasted with sung sections, known as arias, as well as choral and instrumental passages.

-Members of the Florentine Camerata included the Giulio Caccini, Pietro Strozzi, and Vincenzo Galilei (the father of astronomer Galileo Galilei).
+Members of the Florentine Camerata included the Giulio Caccini, Pietro Strozzi, and Vincenzo Galilei (the father of astronomer Galileo Galilei), and Claudio Monteverdi.

 Claudio Monteverdi's Orfeo

 This opera features a libretto by Alessandro Striggio based upon the Greek myth of Orpheus.
 With the supernatural musical skills of Orpheus, this legend makes an attractive choice for opera.
 Orfeo is in five acts and contains instrumental sections, recitative, arias, and choruses.
 For the libretto, Striggio draws mainly upon the Virgil and Ovid versions of the Orpheus myth.
 The only great divergence from the original myth occurs at the ending, where in this version Apollo descends from the heavens and invites Orpheus to join him in eternal life, an excellent example of the use of "Deus Ex Machina," imposing an happy ending.

 Please read this summary of the Orpheus Myth if you are not already familiar.